carrierm/Orion-Web/README.txt

 Once build is successful, deploy the generated orionWeb.war file on your server.

 Assuming your server port is 9443 and domain is localhost, best option is to start by navigating to https://localhost:9443/orionWeb/.
 This will allow you to easily navigate to each view.

-NOTE: if this is not the server port and/or domain, you will need to modify the url values in any or all of the following files for them to point to the correct data source/location:
-	- pages/ChartView.jsp
-	- pages/googleEarthDisplayMap.jsp
-	- pages/LineView.jsp
-	- pages/openLayersDisplayMap.jsp

-	- scripts/jsonDataListWidget.js